lorinkoz/django-pgschemas/docs/advanced.rst

     command_name          The command name you want to run

     optional arguments:

     --noinput, --no-input
                         Tells Django to NOT prompt the user for input of any kind.

     -s SCHEMAS [SCHEMAS ...], --schema SCHEMAS [SCHEMAS ...]
                         Schema(s) to execute the current command
     -as, --include-all-schemas
                         Include all schemas when executing the current command -ss, --include-static-schemas
                         Include all static schemas when executing the current command
     -ds, --include-dynamic-schemas
                         Include all dynamic schemas when executing the current command
     -ts, --include-tenant-schemas
                         Include all tenant-like schemas when executing the current command
+    -x EXCLUDED_SCHEMAS [EXCLUDED_SCHEMAS ...],
+    --exclude-schema EXCLUDED_SCHEMAS [EXCLUDED_SCHEMAS ...]
+                        Schema(s) to exclude when executing the current command

     --executor {sequential,parallel}
-                            Executor to be used for running command on schemas --no-create-schemas   Skip automatic creation of non-existing schemas
+                        Executor to be used for running command on schemas --no-create-schemas
+                        Skip automatic creation of non-existing schemas

 The ``--schema`` parameter accepts multiple inputs of different kinds: